 Organizations must play a key role in highlighting the sustainability footprint of their products as consumer awareness of the environmental impact of many products is low.
-For instance, Unilever is planning to show how much greenhouse gas was emitted in the process of manufacturing and shipping their products to consumers.

-They must also ensure that they empower consumers with choice of products and services that help them balance their purpose and sustainability-led ambitions as suited to their budgets and lifestyles.
+For instance, Unilever is planning to show how much greenhouse gas was emitted in the process of manufacturing and shipping their products to consumers.44 their purpose and sustainability-led ambitions as suited to their budgets and lifestyles.
 This means evaluating product range, pricing as well as the role loyalty and reward can play in driving positive incentives for change